 The lines are blurring more and more each day between ‘traditional graphic design’ and digital.
 The concept of brand strategy has changed drastically as the immediacy of digital has created new demands and expectations for brands to communicate more efficiently and effectively.
 It’s been fun to be part of the design industry as it’s progressively shifted focus away from a fairly limited print environment to a world of possibilities with digital outputs such as interface design and user experience.

 Digital practices have allowed us to automate our workflow and service delivery, reducing our administrative burdens and allowing more time for creative and problem solving.
 We consider ourselves lucky to be running our agency at a time when there’s a digital tool for almost everything you can think of, from internal and external communication, sharing, markup, changes and alterations, and if there’s not, we can make one!

-What have been some of your highlights since you started out?
 There’s plenty of different highlights and for different reasons.
 I’d have to say a highlight is creating your own business that you can wake up and head to excited every morning.